 Any type of injury to your body resulting from performing the same motion over and over again may qualify as a repetitive motion injury.

-Why Are Employers Responsible for This Type of Injury?
+Why Are Employers Responsible for This Type of Injury in the Workplace?

 In the state of New York, workers’ compensation laws protect individuals from suffering loss as a result of an injury occurring as a result of working.
 Common injuries, such as a cut from a knife or a grease fire burn can seem like obvious types of injuries in which the employer is responsible.
 Repetitive motion injuries may take time to occur but are the same thing.
 They occur as a result of workplace activity.